 Habit: Lactuca intybacea is an herbaceous annual growing to 1 meter in height.
 The leaves are arranged alternately, to 20 cm in length, irregularly lobed/incised, with an acute leaf apex and toothed leaf margin.
 The leaf base clasps the node.
 The vegetative portions of the plant produce milky latex when broken.

-Habitat: Lactuca intybacea grows in human disturbed areas (roadsides, fields, dump sites).
+Habitat: Lactuca intybacea grows in Human Altered environments (roadsides, fields, dump sites).

-Distribution in Bahamas/Globally: Lactuca intybacea occurs on all islands in the Bahamian Archipelago as well as throughout all tropical and subtropical regions of the world.
+Distribution: Lactuca intybacea occurs on all islands in the Lucayan Archipelago as well as throughout all tropical and subtropical regions of the world.

 Medicinal/Cultural/Economic usage: Lactuca intybacea leaves are edible although bitter.
 The bitterness is reduced when the leaves are cooked.
 It is also eaten by farm animals.